rngKomorebi/daplis-rtp/README.md

 sensor population for easier handling of the setup.
-Given the detector data acquisition is running and once a path to where data files should be saved to, scripts constantly wait for the latest saved file, unpack the data and plot it as number of timestamps vs pixel number.
+Given the detector data acquisition is running and once a path to where data files should be saved to, scripts constantly wait for the latest saved file, unpack the data and plot it as a number of timestamps vs. pixel number.

 This repo was separated from the [main](https://github.com/rngKomorebi/LinoSPAD2) library of scripts for LinoSPAD2 data analysis.
-The reasons are is that the app requires its own 'main.py' to run and having it as a standalone makes it quite easy to generate an executable with [pyinstaller](https://pyinstaller.org/en/stable/).
+The reason is that the app requires its own 'main.py' to run and having it as a standalone makes it quite easy to generate an executable with [pyinstaller](https://pyinstaller.org/en/stable/).